jeffgbutler/PCFDemos/live-coding-scripts/JavaDockerK8s.md

           - org.springframework.boot.autoconfigure.data.redis.RedisAutoConfiguration
     ```

-    This will tell SpringBoot not to configure Redis when we're running locally - even though Redis is on the classpath.
+    This will tell Springboot not to configure Redis when we're running locally - even though Redis is on the classpath.
 Failure to do this will not stop the application from starting and running successfully.
 But the health actuator will show the application being down.

 ## Configure Swagger